-If you haven’t already, NH Healthy Families will help you transition from your pediatrician to a doctor best suit to serve the needs of adults.
+If you haven’t already, NH Healthy Families will help you transition from your pediatrician to a doctor best suited to serve the needs of adults.

-- Mammogram – for women age 40 and older a yearly mammogram and a clinical breast exam by a healthcare provider is recommended.
+- Breast Cancer Screening (Mammogram) – for women age 40 and older a mammogram every 1 to 2 years and a clinical breast exam annually by a healthcare provider is recommended.

-- Chlamydia Test – women should be tested yearly (usually at time of Pap) after becoming sexually active.
+- Chlamydia Test – women should be tested yearly under age 25 after becoming sexually active and those over 25 at increased risk of infection.

-Check with your doctor about recommended screening for you as well as other important tests you may need.
-Based on your medical or family history, screening may begin earlier or be required more often.
+Check with your doctor about recommended screenings for you as well as other important tests you may need.
+Based on your medical or family history, screenings may begin earlier or be required more often.
+Call Member Services at 1-866-769-3085 (TDD/TTY 1-855-742-0123) if you need help finding a doctor or scheduling an appointment.

 It may be time for you to get your mammogram.